lducas/mBKZ/README.md

 ## Integrated artifacts

-The paper contains clickable hyperlinks marked [.py], pointing to specific lines of our artefact corresponding to the formulae referenced at that point of the paper, and used to generate its figures.
+The paper contains clickable hyperlinks marked [.py], pointing to specific lines in our artifact corresponding to the formulae referenced at that point in the paper and used to generate the figures.

 ## Installation
 The following packages should be installed systemwide